Schlechtwetterfront/rfw/docs/guide/batching.md

 ::: warning Queued updates

-Updates to batched objects register a change but do _not_ immdeiately update the batch entry/storage.
+Updates to batched objects register a change but do _not_ immediately update the batch entry/storage.
 All changes are queued and applied in the next call to [`finalize`](/ref/classes/Batcher#finalize).

 :::